jfleduc/lili/README.md

 ### 1. Build LAMP Stack

-Install Debian 9 "Stretch" Linux, Apache, MySQL, and PHP 7 on your server.
+Install Debian "Stretch" Linux 9, Apache 2, MySQL 8, and PHP 7 on your server.

 Open firewall for HTTP input on port 80: